kyletimmermans/kyletimmermans.github.io/README.md

 <div>&ensp;&ensp;-Make sure footer is visible</div>
 <div>&ensp;&ensp;-Welcome fade in and out in different languages</div>
 <div>Dark mode? for rest of pages?</div>
+<div>Fix Github Icon to have green hover and pink/purple instagram hover</div>

 </br>